apple/swift-nio-imap/Sources/NIOIMAPCore/NIOIMAPCore.docc/SupportedExtensions.md

 # Supported IMAP Extensions

-NIOIMAP supports a variety of known IMAP extensions.
-This page documents the complete list of supported capabilities and their corresponding RFC specifications.
+A complete list of IMAP extension capabilities NIOIMAPCore supports, with links to their RFC specifications.

 For more information about IMAP capabilities, see the [IANA IMAP Capabilities Registry](https://www.iana.org/assignments/imap-capabilities/imap-capabilities.xhtml).